-However, a significant limitation of SBM is that it can not model edge-weighted networks.
-Edge weights are meaningful in network, and can improve community detection \cite{newman2004analysis,barrat2004the}.
-To overcome this limitation, some Weighted Stochastic Blockmodels (WSBM) are developed recent years \cite{aicher2015learning, jog2015information,ahn2018hypergraph, palowitch2018significance,xu2020optimal,ng2021weighted}.
-However, these weighted models always limit the connectivity matrix (defined in Eq (\ref{definP})) to having nonnegative elements or just a few elements compared to the number of communities, another limitation of these weighted models is some of them require the edges to follow certain distributions.
-Though the multi-way blockmodels proposed in \cite{airoldi2013multi} model directed networks in which nodes have mixed memberships and limit network edges to following Normal distribution, the above weighted models can not model edges from Normal distribution because of their nonnegative requirement on elements of the connectivity matrix.
-To overcome these shortcomings of weighted models, this paper proposes Distribution-Free Models which can model weighted or un-weighted networks.
-The detailed comparisons of SBM and these WSBM with our model can be found in Section \ref{modelDFM}.
+However, a significant limitation of SBM is that it can not model weighted networks.
+Edge weights are meaningful in networks, and can improve community detection \cite{newman2004analysis,barrat2004the}.
+To overcome this limitation, in recent years, some Weighted Stochastic Blockmodels (WSBM) are developed \cite{aicher2015learning, jog2015information,ahn2018hypergraph, palowitch2018significance,xu2020optimal,ng2021weighted}.
+However, these weighted models always limit the connectivity matrix (defined in Equation (\ref{definP})) to having nonnegative elements or just a few elements compared to the number of communities, another limitation of these weighted models is some of them require the edge weights to follow certain distributions.
+Though the two-way blockmodels proposed in \cite{airoldi2013multi} can model weighted networks in which edge weights can be negative, it limits the adjacency matrix's elements to following Normal distribution.
+In general, the above WSBMs can not model weighted networks whose edge weights follow Normal distribution because of their nonnegative requirement on elements of the connectivity matrix.
+To overcome the shortcomings of these weighted models, this paper proposes the Distribution-Free Model.